The Happel Foundation supported the offer Listened to of the Heilsarmée, which offers help to relatives of detainees in this special situation.

 The project Skills 4 Employment S4E provides young people in Myanmar with qualified vocational training.
 This gives them the necessary professional, entrepreneurial and personal skills to subsequently find permanent work or become self-employed.
 Currently, the S4E project successfully offers training in the following areas: masonry, motorcycle repair, hair dresser and tailoring.

-The Happel Foundation regularly supports Wärchbrogg in modernizing its workshop.
-This enables people with mental disabilities to carry out contract work in various areas, gain experience in the world of work and build up career prospects.
+The Happel Foundation regularly supports Wärchbrogg in various projects.
+This enables people with mental disabilities to become involved in work processes in the areas of city logistics, production, and retail, allowing them to build long-term career prospects.

 Small farmers in the Karnali region of Nepal cultivate their fields under difficult climatic conditions.
 The sale of walnut oil opens a way out of poverty for them.
 Thanks to specialized machinery, the oil can be produced and sold much more efficiently.
 The additional income significantly increases the quality of life of the small farmers and their families.